WRLH/GTADT/README.md

 >### AcneHdup
 >>To ensure privacy, we
-crop the whole facial images in “Acnehdu”, and build a subset named “AcnehduP” only using cropped facial patches.The AcneHDU dataset can be downloaded from [Baidu](https://pan.baidu.com/s/1APEcaR9dL8msEs-vOkFQpg)(pw:ha75).
+crop the whole facial images in “Acnehdu”, and build a subset named “AcnehduP” only using cropped facial patches.The AcneHDU dataset can be downloaded from [Baidu](https://pan.baidu.com/s/1APEcaR9dL8msEs-vOkFQpg)(pw:ha75).The AcneHDU annotation can be downloaded from [Baidu](https://pan.baidu.com/s/1uneYB92N9NM7dGVD03kHIA)(pw:0vu6).
 >### AcnePGP
 >>we collect a beauty-oriented facial acne dataset, namely “AcnePGP”.
 The facial images are collected